-Take a look at the video down below to see Kelly’s transformation, but here are the key highlights from her appointment with Nubia:
+Check out her video on Youtube to see Kelly’s transformation, but here are the key highlights from her appointment with Nubia:

 - Nubia noticed that Kelly’s hair had big gaps been the long layers and short layers.
-Her goal was to ensure this would be corrected.
+Her goal was to correct this.